Prodigy's Grade Override Tool: What It Is & How to Use ItAll Posts

 Written by Maria Kampen

-If your child has a Membership, you'll also get extra parent tools and more!
+If your child has a Prodigy Membership, parents also unlock benefits too!

 - Parent Resources

 Everyone learns at a different pace.
 Sometimes learning a new math concept can take a while and other times learners breeze right through it!